-There are no human studies looking at whether taking certolizumab pegol could make it harder for a woman to get pregnant.
-Animal studies did not find an effect on fertility (ability to get pregnant).
+There are currently no human studies looking at whether taking certolizumab pegol would make it harder to get pregnant.
+Animal studies did not find an effect on fertility.

-Does taking certolizumab pegol increase the chance of miscarriage?
+Does taking certolizumab pegol increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not found a higher rate of miscarriage with the use of certolizumab pegol in pregnancy.
+Studies have not found a higher rate of miscarriage with certolizumab pegol.